AkshayIyer12/Computer-Graphics/README.md

 # Computer-Graphics
-List of Programs for Computer Graphics Lab
+List of Program Screenshots for Computer Graphics Lab